The Special Supplemental Nutrition Program for Women, Infants & Children (WIC)

 Free nutrition counseling and education; many session topics offered

-Referrals for medical care, shots, and other services
+Referrals for medical care, immunizations, and other services

 Coupons for fresh fruits and vegetables from local Farmer's Markets during summer months